digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/domains/ethereum.rst

 * The block size limit (often measured in gas, and sometimes referred to as the 'gas limit') must be larger than any message to be sequenced.
 It is recommended to set this parameter as high as possible.
-* The contract size limit must be big enough for the Canton Ethereum synchronizer to store all required states for sequencing messages.
+* The contract size limit must be big enough for the Canton Ethereum sync domain to store all required states for sequencing messages.
 It is recommended to set this parameter as high as possible.
 * Proof of authority protocols are recommended over proof of work.